NageekWinterspur/nexus-tradeskills/README.md

      For Inkmilling:
      	Found out that the inkmilling aliases messed up and made a work around so it actually works now.

+(11/23/2018)

+	I had honestly forgot I had made this.
+Been busy with college and stuff so haven't really even been in realms.
+I am not sure if
+	I made any improvements but incase I have, I uploaded what I have so far.

 Eventually, the plan is to have this package have support for all the tradeskills but as I only have Gathering and Inkmilling, that will take a little time.
 I am hoping that I can find people to help me improve and build it so that it includes all the tradeskills